duracelltomi/gtm4wp/readme.txt

 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl.html

-Advanced measurement/advertising tag management and site personalisation for WordPress with Google Tag Manager and Google Optimize
+Advanced tag management for WordPress with Google Tag Manager

 == Description ==

 Google Tag Manager (GTM) is Google's free tool for everyone to manage and deploy analytics and marketing tags as well as other code snippets using an intuitive web UI.
-To learn more about this tool, visit the [official website](https://www.google.com/analytics/tag-manager/).
+To learn more about this tool, visit the [official website](https://marketingplatform.google.com/about/tag-manager/).

-This plugin places the GTM container code snippets onto your wordpress website so that you do not need to add this manually.
+This plugin places the GTM container code snippets onto your WordPress website so that you do not need to add it manually.
 Multiple containers are also supported!

 The plugin complements your GTM setup by pushing page meta data and user information into the so called data layer.
-Google's official help pages includes [more details about the data layer](https://developers.google.com/tag-manager/devguide#datalayer).
+Google's official help pages includes [more details about the data layer](https://developers.google.com/tag-platform/tag-manager/datalayer#datalayer).

-You can also add your Google Optimize container with the [recommended code setup](https://support.google.com/optimize/answer/7359264?hl=en)

 **PHP 7.4 is required to use this plugin.**